vm146/SALEE/README.md

-Module for semi-automatic labeling of events with energy-data (SALEE)
+Module for Semi-Automatic Labeling of Events in Energy Data (SALEE)

 PowermeterInterface is initially taken from @voelkerb and was modified.
 For more information visit the original repository: https://github.com/voelkerb/powermeterInterface